Satanic leaf-tailed gecko

 - Five to six months

-Click through all of our Satanic leaf-tailed gecko images in the gallery.
+View all of the Satanic leaf-tailed gecko images!

 “The Satanic leaf-tailed gecko is a lizard that looks like a leaf!”